degski/svg2png/README.md

 # svg2png

 Convert svg files to png.

+Commandline tool, taking one parameter (optionally), the scaling factor.
+Generates `.png` files from the `.svg` files in the current directory.
+A pre-compiled binary is available.

 ## Dependencies